YingJGuo/RouterNet/README.md

 # Hierarchical-Vertebral-Landmark-Localization
 The implementation of RouterNet, proposed in the paper "RouterNet: Hierarchical Point Routing Network for Robust Vertebral Landmark Localization on AP X-ray Images".

-The motivation of this work is to tackle the challenging task of vertebral landmark localization in AP X-ray images using a hierarchical and robust approach.
-Specifically, we propose RouterNet, a novel CNN that employs a divide-and-conquer strategy by hierarchically routing from the spinal center to each vertebral corner, enabling precise and reliable landmark localization.
+The motivation of this work is to tackle the challenging task of vertebral landmark localization in AP X-ray images using a divide-and-conquer approach.
+Specifically, a novel model termed RouterNet, starts from an initial root point, and then gradually routes it onto more and more points with finer and finer semantics.
+RouterNet naturally couples such point routing process with its hierarchical and multi-scale feature learning, and shows superior performance over other state-of-the-arts on both public and private datasets.

 For more details, please refer to our paper.